Skip to content

 The Oakley Jawbreaker is one of the original cycling glasses with the big lens and it’s a design that is still available today.

-The Jawbreaker offers a wide field of view thanks to those big lens, and it also helps protect your eyes especially from things like branches you may not see in the low lighting environments.
+The Jawbreaker gives you a wide view of the trail thanks to the oversized lens.
+Besides letting you see well, it also helps protect your eyes especially from things like branches you may not see in the low lighting environments.

-The nosepads and arms stay in place due to the hydrophilic rubber that actually grip even better the wetter they get.
+The nosepads and arms stay in place on your head thanks to the hydrophilic rubber.
+The rubber actually grip even better the wetter they get.
+Pretty amazing stuff.

 Special Features

-The Jawbreaker is a tried-and-true set of cycling sunglasses that won’t let you down!
+The Jawbreaker is a tried-and-true set of cycling sunglasses that won’t let you down.
+I really can’t recommend them enough.

 Read more: Oakley Jawbreaker cycling glasses full review